Installation of PYME on 64 bit Windows, OSX, or Linux¶

 STEP 2: Installing PYME using conda¶

 Anaconda comes with a built in package manager called conda which can be used to install additional packages.
 In addition to the main set of packages maintained by Continuim Analytics (the developers of anaconda) conda can install packages which members of the community have uploaded to binstar.org.
 The python-microscopy package and a number of it’s dependencies are available through the david_baddeley binstar channel.
-To install PYME, we first need to tell conda to use the david_baddeley channel in addition to it’s existing channels.
-We can simply tell conda to install the package named python-microscopy.
+To install PYME, we need to tell conda to use the david_baddeley channel in addition to it’s existing channels.
+With miniconda (and potentially more recent versions of anaconda), we also need to add the anaconda channel, which should be added before the david_baddeley channel to ensure that the david_baddeley channel gets a higher priority and can over-ride the broken fftw package in the anaconda channel.
+We can then tell conda to install the package named python-microscopy.

 This should download and install PYME, along with a number of it’s dependencies.